matihost/monorepo/terraform/gcp/minecraft-server/README.md

 * Minecraft server world and configuration is automatically backup each hour to Cloud Storage.
 When server crashes - after 200 seconds of inactivity - the instance is recreated.
 Upon startup , the last backup is downloaded, otherwise it creates a new fresh world.
 Upon ordinary reboot, the backup is not downloaded.

+* Attempt to logging and logout from the server are kept in separate log bucket sing for 30 days.

 * Minecraft server is automatically shutdown (instanceGroup is scaled to 0) at 10:05 PM and automatically started at 10:05 AM every day.

 Limitations: